moka-guys/WGS_puberty_CNVs/README.md

   1) Find results from filtered VCF which overlap with regions in the DGV Gold file.
 50% overlap of DGV gold & variant from VCF must be met
   2) Find results from filtered VCF which do not overlap with regions in the DGV Gold file. < 50% overlap of DGV gold & variant from VCF must be met
   3) Filter regions based on genes of interest bed file (genes_of_interest_sorted_merged.bed)

+## Run merge_outputs.py

+1) Pull in all the different data into dataframes
+2) Set them to output on a separate tab, of a single .xlxs sheet per patient
+3) Save!